tvrfan/EEC-IV-disassembler/Development/Readme.txt

 Development versions information.

 The development subdir contains the latest test versions.
-These should be stable to use, but probably have bugs.
+These should be stable to use, but probably have bugs, and may crash.

 Windows builds (32 bit, built with CodeLite/gnu) in Win32,  Linux builds (64 bit, built with Codelite/gcc) in Linux64.

-Dev_Versions.txt lists changes/fixes between dev versions only.
-Stable release info in /Docs/Versions.txt
+"Dev_x_Versions.txt" lists changes/fixes between dev versions.
+Stable releases info in /Docs/Versions.txt

+--- Running SAD ---

+Please be aware that your commands (in _dir file) are treated as 'master', and can actually break the processing.
+Therefore if something doesn't look quite right, please try running SAD without a directive file, or use a _dir version only with SYMbol commands in it.
+This extra check may help show a user command error, and/or new information in case of a SAD bug.

-Generic address rules from version 4.0.7
+---- Generic address rules applied from version 4.0.7 onwards  -----

 1. Output
  In single banks, no bank numbers are shown anywhere. all addresses are 16 bits (4 hex digits)

  In multibanks, addresses below 0x400 are shown with no bank number - these are registers internal to CPU.
-   All other addresses have a bank (i.e. 5 digits).
-This might look strange in some cases, but is technically correct, as any address 0x400 and above must be external to CPU and therefore MUST have a bank.
+   All other addresses must have a bank number (i.e. 5 digits).
+This might look strange in some cases, but is technically correct, as any address over 0x3ff is external to the CPU and therefore MUST have a bank.

- where SAD can verify a value must be an address it will add the relevant bank automatically (typically bank 1 for data)
+ where SAD can automatically verify a value is an address it will add a bank automatically (typically bank 1 for data bank)

 2. Input (in commands).

- In single banks, no bank number is required.
+ In single banks, no bank number is required.  ( Internally, single banks are treated as bank 8 to make code logic simpler) .

- In multibanks, any address 0x400 and over MUST HAVE A BANK (i.e. 5 digits).
-Valid banks are 0,1,8,9 To maintian compatibility with other tools, addresses below 0x2000 can be input in SAD commands without a bank, and they will automatically be amended to Bank 1 (0x1400 - 0x1ffff)
+ In multibanks, any address above 0x3ff MUST have a bank number (i.e. 5 digits).
+Valid banks are 0,1,8,9 To maintain compatibility with other tools, addresses below 0x2000 can be input in SAD commands without a bank, and they will automatically be assigned as Bank 1. (i.e. 0x400 - 0x1fff becomes 0x1400 - 0x11fff)

-3. Running SAD

-Please be aware that your commands (in .dir file) can actually break the processing, because user commands are always taken as the 'master'.
-So if something doesn't look quite right, please try running SAD without a directive file, or use a version only with SYMbol commands in it.
-This extra check may help show a user command error, and/or new information in case of a bug.

 ---------------------------------------------------------------------------------------------

 SAD version 5.
 Alpha version release

+V5 internal analysis model has been rewritten, but this did not work as well as intended.
+Work is still ongoing.... version 4 still maintained.

 Main changes

-Split into modules by their purpose.
+Internal - Split code into modules by purpose.
-Tidy code. made inot more C++ like, data + handler subroutines together).
+Internal - Tidy code, make more C++ like, with internal data and handler subroutines put together.

+Bin files and prinouts

+True 'subfields' throughout, of any size up to 32 bits.

-True 'subfields'.
-In data structures, subfields are used in many binaries.
-Timers are a good example.
+  e.g. In data structures, subfields down to separate bit flags are used in many binaries.
-Add 'calc' to do math calculations on any field.
+       Timer structures typically have bit masks and pointers to registers.
+Injection structure again typically has mix of bitmasks, pointers to subroutines, 'offset' pointers to event queues, and sometimes fields are used more than once.

-All 'data items' are now  start bit to end bit anywhere up to  0 to 32 bits long.
-Items can be signed (top bit of field is sign bit).
+To handle this better, all 'data items/fields' are now defined as 'start bit to end bit' anywhere within a 32 bit 'long'.
+Items can be signed (top bit of data item/field is sign bit).
+Size can be anywhere from 1 to 31 bits.
+Effectively all operands from opcodes therefore start at bit 0.

+Add a 'calc' command to do multi-term math type calculations on any field/item (except operands themselves).

-NEW COMMAND SYNTAX to support the additional data definitions.
-This uses square brackets to describe a single data item.
-Colon delimiter ':' moves to '[]'
-Data items can be NESTED to define fields within fields and reuse for printing.
+NEW COMMAND SYNTAX to support the new data definitions.
+This syntax uses matched square brackets to describe a single data item.
+Colon delimiter ':' is replaced by '[]' this is so that Data items can be NESTED to define fields within fields, and repeated (maybe with different print options) for printing purposes.

-The colon ':' form of command is still useable to preserve backwards compatibility, but is converted so outputs are always in NEW format
+The colon ':' form of command is still useable to preserve backwards compatibility, but is converted internally so outputs are always in NEW format

-V5 internal analysis model has been rewritten, using priciple that 'every code block is scanned only once', to make things simpler and faster.

-Work is still ongoing....